 Direct access to specialists is provided with remote consultation within the app.

 Conversely, parents in Nigeria can locate and pay doctors’ fees for their sick children studying abroad.
 You can even use the app to find a doctor if you get sick while traveling overseas, or make an appointment to see a doctor located in another country for a second opinion or specialist care.
 Consultation can be in the doctor’s office or online using a secure video consulting platform.
 You can search for hospitals and book appointments with a doctor in the hospital.
 You don’t have to worry about quacks as both the hospitals and doctors will be rated and continuously monitored by the Hudibia team, to ensure they maintain high standards of medical care.
-Also Hudibia can be used to pay for regular medications either locally or abroad with monthly home delivery from designated pharmacies where available.
+Also, Hudibia can be used to pay for regular medications either locally or abroad with monthly home delivery from designated pharmacies where available.

-Doctors can also request specialist opinion from their colleagues.
+Doctors can also request specialist opinions from their colleagues.
 Hudibia is also recruiting doctors that can go directly to patients’ homes for those unable to get to the hospital.
 The medical records and investigations are portable and can be securely transmitted to any doctor in the world in case a second opinion is required.
 The Hudibia team is also currently working with medical missions to Africa so that after the missions, they can use the app to monitor their patients.
-The app will also be used to offer trainings to local healthcare workers.
+The app will also be used to offer training to local healthcare workers.

-Hudibia is currently working with select pharmacies and diagnostic centres to integrate prescriptions and investigations, creating a more complete medical platform.
+Hudibia is currently working with select pharmacies and diagnostic centers to integrate prescriptions and investigations, creating a more complete medical platform.
 They are also designing mobile rapid response units that can be deployed quickly in any environment.
 They intend to work with state governments in Nigeria to deploy these units in remote rural areas that are inaccessible to modern healthcare delivery.
 These units will also be particularly suited for use during major medical emergencies such as natural disasters and infectious epidemics.

-The Hudibia app is currently available and free for iPhones and Android phones such as the Samsung galaxy.
+A Doctor In Your Pocket: The Hudibia app is currently available and free for iPhones and Android phones such as the Samsung galaxy.
 Hospitals can register on the website, www.hudibia.com.